 What is hugelkultur?

-The term “hügelkultur” (pronounced “hyoo-gul-kul-tur”) is of German origin and roughly translates to “hill culture” or “mound culture” in English.
+The term hügelkultur (pronounced “hyoo-gul-kul-tur”) comes from Germany and translates to “hill culture” or “mound culture.”

 Is hugelkultur right for you?